 Given its status as a turn-based RPG, the majority of my playthrough was spent at 4K/30fps, happy with the lower level of performance so the luscious cities of Yokohama and Kamurocho could really shine.
 But if you’d rather play at 60fps at 1440p, the option is there, and it marks the first time the engine has achieved such a benchmark on console.

 The reflections of streetlights in shallow puddles possess a luminescence on Series X that’s lacking in older consoles, while the increased resolution allows characters and buildings to pop with flair.
-Aliasing and jagged edges are vastly reduced on both modes, showing that some serious effort has gone into making Yakuza shine.
+Aliasing and jagged edges are vastly reduced on both modes, showing that serious effort has gone into making Yakuza shine.

 The user interface for Xbox Series X is virtually identical to the previous generation, although the power of the console allows for everything to feel far more cohesive and satisfying during moment-to-moment navigation.
 You can transition between menus and applications within seconds, instead of having to wait for assets to load on Xbox One.
 It’s such a stark difference, and I found it hard to go back when revisiting older hardware.